Rainism: Controversy

 On November 24, 2008, The Commission of Youth Protection judged Rain's album, Rainism, inappropriate for people under 19 years old because of the song "Rainism".
 In "Rainism", the lyrics (translated from Korean) "Trembling inside your shaking body is my magic stick/Feeling the impassable limit of the body shake" became a problem, as "magic stick" had connotations of a penis.
 Rain re-released a "clean version" of "Rainism" shortly after, but instead of changing the original album's contents, the original song was still included on the soundtrack, but marked as inappropriate for those under 19 years old.

 Singles

 Rain released Love Story, as the first single from the album, shortly followed by the single, Rainism.
 Both songs were re-recorded in four languages and served as that version for the appropriate country (an English version was issued to SE Asia radio).
 It was stated that Fresh Woman would be released as a single, but proof of this has not appeared.
 Rain performed the track, Only You, in support of the re-release of Rainism in South Korea.
 However, Only You, is not an official single.

 Promotion

-To promote the release, Rain went on a world tour.
+To promote the release, Rain went on a world tour titled The Legend of Rainism Tour.
 The tour began in Seoul and included stops in Japan, China, Singapore and Indonesia, for a total of 28 concerts in 9 countries.